 PHOENIX - As many businesses shutdown to slow the spread of COVID-19, many know first responders and health care workers are considered to be essential.

-However, there are other jobs on Gov. Ducey's essential workers list that you might not think of.
+However, there are other jobs on Arizona Gov. Doug Ducey's essential workers list that you might not think of.
 They are the ones the keep society humming along.

 Phoenix Zoo has been closed for over a week, and except a few cars, the parking lot is empty.